holic/colors/README.md

 Color styles module for [Basscss](http://basscss.com)

 Use this suite of color, background color, and border color utilities to directly style elements.
+The color values used in this module are from [mrmrs/colors](http://clrs.cc/).

 ```html
 <h3 class="center">